marcelllbengs/4D_Deep_Learning/README.md

 # Real-Time Motion Analysis with 4D Deep Learning for Ultrasound-guided Radiotherapy

-Here, we publish our code for our paper "Real-Time Motion Analysis with 4D Deep Learning for Ultrasound-guided Radiotherapy"
+Here, we provide our code for our paper "Real-Time Motion Analysis with 4D Deep Learning for Ultrasound-guided Radiotherapy"

 Authors: Marcel Bengs*, Johanna Sprenger*, Stefan Gerlach*, Maximilian Neidhardt*, Alexander Schlaefer*